searinminecraft/doingus/README.md

 ```
 revolt_token='abcdefghijklmnopqrstuvwxyz12345' # Your Revolt bot's token
+prefix='owo!' # You can change it to anything you want.

 # Optional, but SuperTuxKart features that require authentication won't work.
 # Create an account (that you shouldn't use for gameplay online) at https://online.supertuxkart.net/register.php